dotnet/designs/accepted/2020/asnreader/asnreader.md

     Asn1Tag context0 = new Asn1Tag(TagClass.ContextSpecific, 0);
     Asn1Tag context1 = new Asn1Tag(TagClass.ContextSpecific, 1);

-    // Don't test for the ECParameters, since we didn't accept external parameters.
+    // Don't test for the ECParameters, since we didn't accept external parameters,
+    // just assert it's there and read it.
     //if (sequenceReader.HasData && sequenceReader.PeekTag().HasSameClassAndValue(context0))
     {
         AsnReader ecParamsReader = reader.ReadSequence(context0);
-        ecParameters.Curve = ECCurve.CreateFromValue(ecParamsReader.ReadObjectIdentifierAsString());
+        ecParameters.Curve = ECCurve.CreateFromValue(ecParamsReader.ReadObjectIdentifier());
         ecParamsReader.ThrowIfNotEmpty();
     }

-    // Don't test for the presence of public key, we require it.
+    // Don't test for the presence of public key, we require it,
+    // so just assert it's there and read it.
     //if (sequenceReader.HasData && sequenceReader.PeekTag().HasSameClassAndValue(context1))
     {
         AsnReader publicKeyReader = reader.ReadSequence(context1);